rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 ```
 tree
 ```
-view the map.yaml # changing the configmap values
+* view the map.yaml #changing the configmap values
+* view the kustomization.yaml #matched on labels and the patched & mergred with base/deployment.yaml

 deploy staging variant:
 ```